 Shopping for Accent Diamonds

 Accent diamonds can bring new levels of elegance and shine to an otherwise standard ring.
+They can also add interesting shape to angular center stones, such as Asscher and emerald cut engagement rings.
 But even if the individual diamonds are smaller and less expensive than diamond center stones, the price of adding several additional diamonds to your ring can really add up.
-If you’re interested in increasing your diamond count without overly increasing your spend, consider lab-grown diamonds.
+If you’re interested in increasing your diamond count without overly increasing your spend, consider lab grown diamonds.

 After all, what’s better than a diamond?
 Several diamonds to help it stand out.
 And what’s better than that?
 A clean diamond accent ring that you can be proud to wear, from Clean Origin.